 This double-stranded hairpin structure is exported from the nucleus by RAN GTPase and exportin 5 (XPO5).

-DICER1 to produce two miRNA strands, a mature miRNA sequence, approximately 20 nt in length, and its short-lived complementary sequence, which is denoted miR.
+Finally, the pre-miRNA is cleaved by DICER1 to produce 2 miRNA strands, a mature miRNA sequence, approximately 20 nt in length, and its short-lived complementary sequence, which is denoted miR.